-Claiming Workers’ Compensation for Your Plantar Fasciitis May 22, 2015
+Claiming Workers’ Compensation for Your Plantar Fasciitis

-Plantar fasciitis is painful foot injury.
-If your plantar fasciitis was the direct result of your job duties or working conditions, you may be able to make a claim for workers’ comp benefits.
+Plantar fasciitis is a painful foot injury.
+If your plantar fasciitis was the direct result of your job duties or working conditions, you may be able to make a claim for workers’ compensation benefits.

 - Your job requires a lot of walking

-- You were not instructed or it was not suggested to you that a specific type of shoe would be best for your job requirements
+- You were not instructed, or it was not suggested to you that a specific type of shoe would be best for your job requirements

-- You are in otherwise good health, and have no medical history pertaining to foot pain, inflammation or other problems
+- You are in otherwise good health, and have no medical history pertaining to foot pain, inflammation, or other problems

 - You have never experienced plantar fasciitis before you began work at your current position

-Certain occupations – factory workers, teachers, warehouse workers – are at an increased risk of developing plantar fasciitis because those jobs do not allow you to sit down or rest often, or because they require you to keep walking all day.
+Certain occupations, including factory workers, teachers, and warehouse workers, are at an increased risk of developing plantar fasciitis because those jobs do not allow you to sit down or rest often, or because they require you to keep walking all day.